 Avoiding nervous obsessive behavior

 Any of the activities we talked about here can turn into your worst enemy if you overdo it.
-Stirring your drink slowly puts others at easy, but stirring it like you want to create a vortex in your glass isn’t exactly a panty dropper.
+Stirring your drink slowly puts others at ease, but stirring it like you want to create a vortex in your glass isn’t exactly a panty dropper.
 Moderation is key here!

 In case you notice that you overdid it a bit – don’t worry, it happens to all of us – just tell her: “The way I draw on my cigarettes tonight, you must think I’m a chain smoker.
 Actually, I don’t usually smoke much at all.
 But being here with you and seeing how beautiful you are and everything just makes me so fucking nervous.”